senthilv83/eb1a-ai-it-professional-self-petition/README.md

 # 🚀 EB1A Self-Petition & Self-Filing Journey for AI, Data Science & ML Professionals (Beyond Academic Research)

-Most EB1A resources focus on PhDs and Academic Researchers (Non IT Profiles) — creating the false belief that industry AI professionals don’t qualify.
+Most EB1A resources focus on PhDs and Academic Researchers (Non IT Profiles), which often creates the misconception that **IT industry professionals in AI, Data Science, and Machine Learning** don’t qualify.

 **This is wrong.**

 USCIS allows EB1A for extraordinary ability in **Technology, Business Transformation, and Applied Innovation**, which fits AI, Data Science, and Machine Learning professionals working across research and industry.

-I successfully **Self-petitioned and Self-filed my EB1A in the niche of _High-Performance Computing (HPC) Applications in AI_** without an attorney — proving EB1A is absolutely achievable beyond academia for **AI, Data Science & ML Professionals**
+I successfully **Self-petitioned and Self-filed my EB1A in the niche of _High-Performance Computing (HPC) Applications in AI_** without an attorney — , proving that EB1A is absolutely achievable for IT professionals **AI, Data Science & ML Professionals** beyond academic research

 > ⚠️ **Disclaimer:** I’m not an immigration attorney.
 This content is based on my personal EB1A self-petition experience.
 Please consult a qualified immigration lawyer for legal advice.